rks101/eglinux/README.md

 ```
 ./checkDate.sh        <== execute a script in a child process or sub-shell
 . ./checkDate.sh      <== execute a script in the current shell itself, affects variables set
-. ~/.bashrc.sh        <== same as above, gets variable set in the current shell from the script
+. ~/.bashrc.sh        <== same as above, imports variables set in the current shell from the script
-source checkDate.sh   <== same as above
+source checkDate.sh   <== same as above, imports variables set

 bash -v checkDate.sh  <== creates a child process/sub-shell, displays commands before running it, then executes and send output
 bash -x checkDate.sh  <== creates a child process/sub-shell, displays commands after processing it, and expands variables